 Unfortunately, risk assessments cannot be carried out by telephone and can only be on an individual basis.
 Only one trip can be assessed during your appointment so if you are taking another trip to a different destination then a new appointment should be made for this.

-There may be a fee of £25 per person for consultation & risk assessment when private vaccines are required – there is no fee for children under the age of 16 who are registered with a GP in Lisburn Health Centre.
+There may be a fee of £25 per person for consultation & risk assessment.
+The fee does not apply to children under the age of 16 who are registered with a GP in Lisburn Health Centre.